ismail-syed/IEEE_webAppDevWorkshop/README.md

 #### Section 1: Installation & Setup
 - [Install Meteor](https://www.meteor.com/install)

-Meteor comes with a command-line tool belt `meteor`
+Meteor comes with a command-line tool belt `meteor` used to create your project and run many of meteors commands.